 Other Gallery Policies

-- They, also, ask that visitors do not talk on cell phones and refrain from smoking.
+- They, also, ask that visitors not talk on cell phones and refrain from smoking.

 - All guests under the age of 18 must be accompanied by an adult.

-- The museum asks that strollers be checked in the Clock Room at the Museum Lobby.
+- The museum asks that strollers be checked in the Clock Room in the Museum Lobby.

 Food and Gift Shop